randyrossi/bmc64/docs/WEBUI.md

 > [!WARNING]
 > Without a [PIN](#pin) the web UI has **no authentication** and anyone who can
 > reach BMC64 on the network can view its status, browse / download / upload /
+> delete files on the SD card, edit its configuration files (including
+> `cmdline.txt`, `config.txt` and the Wi-Fi settings, and the PIN in
-> delete files on the SD card, and reboot the machine.
-Even with a PIN, traffic
+> `settings.txt`), and reboot the machine.
+Even with a PIN, traffic is plain
-> is plain HTTP on the LAN.
+> HTTP on the LAN, and the PIN and Wi-Fi password are shown in clear text in
+> the editor.
 >
 > Only enable it on a network you trust.
 Set a PIN.
 Turn it off
 > (`Network -> Web UI Settings -> Web UI (reboot)` off, then reboot) when you